1 May 2010

 the third one free.
 And we didn’t have to do them all on the same day.
 So

 today we went to the Swannery.
-We started off by
+We started off by playing around in the maze.

-playing around in the maze.
-There were six questions on posts at various
+There were six questions on posts at various places in the maze, and I

-places in the maze, and I reported back the answers.
-I don’t know if we won
+reported back the answers.
+I don’t know if we won anything, but hope springs

-anything, but hope springs eternal.
+eternal.
 And then to the swans.
-There were hundreds
+There were hundreds of

-on their nests.
-About a hundred nests, and all built
+nests.
+About a hundred nests, and all built wherever the swans wanted to

-wherever the swans wanted to build them.
+build them.
 Several being on the footpaths.
+Every nest had an upturned

-Every nest had an upturned dustbin lid by it, into which the staff would pour
+dustbin lid by it, into which the staff would pour food and water on a daily

-food and water on a daily basis.
+basis.
 Those swans were spoiled.
 We made a point of going to feeding time,

 where one of the keepers gave a really good talk, and then we wandered back